orb-lang/helm/doc/md/design/dramatis-personae.md

 Which is deliberate\.
 This lets us hook `:act`, replace it, and do anything else we would care to\.
 Though we haven't\.

-Modeselektor owns references to three other actors, and we're adding a fourth\.
+Note that the new input parser changes the call signature, but not the basic semantics\.

+Modeselektor owns references to the other three main actors, and we're adding a fourth\.
 They are the Historian, the Zoneherd, and Valiant, our evaluator\.

 This is a distinct relationship\.  `modeS.hist` is, aspirationally, the **only** reference to the Historian\.
 Anything which owns such a reference can command